WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 2. Enable file uploads, where users can upload audio files and text notes for transcription and rewriting.
 3. Implement custom styles, allowing users to define writing styles, including a custom style that mimics their own writing style (use API's like GPT-3.5)

-**NOTE**: Implementing any one the above features would be sufficient, and would result in this task being treated as a `Hard` task.
+**NOTE**: Implementing any of the above features would be sufficient, resulting in this task being treated as a `Hard` task.

 ### Useful resources: